Storage and Data Guide

 Data Compression and Consolidation

-It can often be handy to bundle up a bunch of files into a single file bundle.
-This can make data transport easier and more efficient.
-It also helps reduce the space the data takes up in disks, in capacity and inodes.
+Often it can be handy to bundle up a bunch of files into a single file bundle.
+This can make data transport easier to do, and more efficient.
+It also helps reduce the space the data takes up in disks, both in terms of capacity and inodes.

 ## Just for illustration, this folder has 4,896 image files in it